CEO Emeritus and Chairman of the Board

 Prior to joining CCIA he served in Congress as Legislative Director and Administrative Assistant for Reps.
 Stokes and LaFalce respectively, and had direct political campaign management experience at the mayoral, congressional district and presidential levels.
 In the Executive Branch he served as a senior congressional liaison in the immediate office of several Secretaries of State and Commerce [Kissinger, Vance, Kreps, Klutznik, Baldridge].
 Mr. Black subsequently practiced law in the private sector, where he represented high-tech companies and associations.

 Mr. Black frequently testified before Congress and is a frequent commentator for both national and industry media.
-He is regularly quoted in publications such as the Washington Post, New York Times, Wall Street Journal, San Jose Mercury News, Los Angeles Times and Business Week, and frequently appears on television programs such as MSNBC, CNN, Fox, ABC News, The News Hour, and Nightly Business Report and was listed on the Washingtonian’s 2009 and 2011 Tech Titans list.
-Black received his Bachelor of Arts degree from Muhlenberg College and his Juris Doctor degree from the American University Washington College of Law, where he won honors in the area of international law.
+He is regularly quoted in publications including the Washington Post, New York Times, Wall Street Journal, San Jose Mercury News, Los Angeles Times and Business Week, and has frequently appeared on television programs such as MSNBC, CNN, Fox, ABC News, The News Hour, and Nightly Business Report and was listed on the Washingtonian’s 2009 and 2011 Tech Titans list.
+Mr. Black received his Bachelor of Arts degree from Muhlenberg College and his Juris Doctor degree from the American University Washington College of Law, where he won honors in the area of international law.